 In January 1952, Lillian received news that “a pair of big shots from Hollywood” were in the Jackson area trying to sign artists by promising fame and fortune.
 Many of the artists the Bihari brothers (Jules and Joe) were going after were Trumpet artists – with no regard to their Trumpet contacts.
 Lillian quickly contacted a lawyer and the local Sheriff.
 The Sheriff issuing a restraining order to the Bihari brothers during a demo recording at a local nightclub.
 Trumpet artist Lonnie Holmes was about to audition when the Sheriff came in.
 The session ended, and the Biharis were served papers to appear in court.
 Diamond Record Company was suing Modern Records for “inducing artists who were under exclusive contract” and asking $1 million in damages.

-The lawsuit made national news and the case was in the courts over two years.
+The lawsuit made national news and the case was in the courts for over two years.
 In 1954, a judge ruled in Lillian’s favor.
 The Biharis were guilty of “violating a state statute forbidding willful and knowing interference between parties of an employment contract.”
 The damages awarded were a disappointing $2,500 and the Biharis continued to record with one of the artists they took from Lillian, “Mister” Elmore James.
-Lonnie Holmes, the artist who’s audition, was stopped, had his contract voided and his first Trumpet release (which was about to ship) was canceled.
+Lonnie Holmes, the artist whose audition, was stopped, had his contract voided and his first Trumpet release (which was about to ship) was canceled.
 He never recorded again.

 Lillian continued to look for new talent and sign new artists.
 The Southern Sons recorded some tracks with the Argo Singers, an all-female gospel group based in Chicago.